STEP #3: STUDY YOUR CHILD

 You see, homeschooled children are often working at several different grade levels, in several different subjects, at any one time -- that's the beauty of home education!
 So don't get stressed out here!

-Here are some tips for different grade levels:
+Here are tips for different grade levels:

 What is Your Child's Learning Style?